RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **Amazon Redshift**
 - Company built data warehouse in Redshift.
-For cost optimization they
+For cost optimization they want to move any data older than a year into S3.
+However, analysts would like to be able to cross reference this historical data along with daily reports.
+What's the LEAST amount of effort and MINIMUM cost solution here?
+	- Redshift Spectrum -